adrianbj/TracyDebugger/docs/debug-bar.md

 ### User Dev Template Option
 This is not reliant on the Template Path Panel, but its functionality is similar and its status is integrated into the panel, so it is presented here.

 It makes it really easy to show authorized users development versions of template files.
 To make this work, all you need to do is enable the checkbox.
-Then setup a "template-****" permission and assign that to the required users.
+Then setup a `tracy-template-****` permission and assign that to the required users.

 Obviously this is not the best approach for major changes (you should set up a dev subdomain for that), but I think it could be quite handy for certain site changes.